Introduction to Mechanical Engineering

 └──────────────────────────────────────────────────────────┘

-Mechanical engineering is everywhere: in your car engine, HVAC system, phone manufacturing, medical devices, aircraft, and even the mechanical keyboard you're typing on.
+Mechanical engineering is everywhere: the car engine, the HVAC system in the building you are in, phone manufacturing, medical devices, aircraft, even the keyboard in front of you.

 Real-World Applications